-Jerry Hancock's love of the land and animals is found and wonderfully depicted in his work.
-He is an excellent artist always able to capture the wonder of the West!
-So much feeling embodies his animals; the viewer feels the strength, dignity, and character.
-A wonderful artist we are proud to represent!
+Jerry Hancock's love of the land and animals resonates in all of his wonderful artwork.
+He is an excellent award winning artist able to capture the wonders of the West!
+So much feeling embodies his animals and the viewer feels the strength, dignity, and character of each subject.
+Hancock creates a story depicted in all the faces of his Bison, Cattle, Horses, Dogs & Birds.
+Further, he is equally adept at bringing forth a wonderful landscape which many times tells a beautiful story.
+A wonderful artist & friend, we are proud to represent!
 The Southams

 Jerry was born and raised on a farm in West Weber County, Utah.
 An Ogden native he graduated from Weber State University and received his MA in guidance and counseling from Brigham Young University.
 Jerry worked as a art teacher and guidance counselor for 32 years, and received recognition as Utah Teacher of the Year.
 Since retiring in 1996, he has devoted his time to producing art, particularly art devoted to farm life.
 His efforts in both oils and pastel have been awarded numerous awards and honors.
 In the 24th annual Sears Dixie Invitational for the first time ever the Best of Show Purchase Prize and Best in Show Prize were awarded to the same artist, Jerry Hancock.
 One of his paintings hangs in the state capital building .
 He has also received The Mayor's Award.